marcivanmanalac/marcivanmanalac.github.io/essays/software-engineering.md

 ### I realized, I know nothing.
 <div>
   <img width="250px" class="rounded float-start pe-4" src="https://media.giphy.com/media/D0RvPABUNF3AQ/giphy.gif" alt="squidward throwing his brain away">
   Once again, I am humbled by how little I actually know about a topic.
 This time, it is regarding software development.
 Coming into this course, I thought I watched enough Youtube videos titled, *Learn software dev in 60 seconds*, to know what software development is.
 A bit of HTML videos here and some CSS tutorials there, but through this semester, I've learned its much more than creating a fancy user interface or having the ability to talk about the newest programming language.
+It's about uniformity, collaboration, utility, and much more.
     <br>
     In the following sections I will be discussing fundamental concepts or pillars of software development that I've learned over the past four months.
+Some of these concepts I've already covered in detail and will have links pointing to those essays.
   <br>
 </div>
 <br>